apache/nuttx/configs/b-l475e-iot01a/README.txt

        Where <server-ip> is the IP address of either the E1 or E2 endpoints or of the star hub.

+    4. Hub UDP Test.
+The hub of the star does not support the same level of test as for the endpoint-to-endpoint tests described above.
+The primary role of the hub is packet forwarding.
+The hub does support to test applications, however:  (1) A Telnet client that will permit the hub to establish remote NSH sesstions with any endpoint, and (2) A special version of the udpclient program to support testing of Spirit broadcast.

+       IPv6 does not support "broadcast" in the same since as IPv4.
+IPv6 supports only multicast.
+The special multicast address, ff02::1 is the "all-nodes address" and is functionally equivalent to broadcast.

+       The spirit radios do support both multicast and broadcast with the special addresses 0xee and 0xff, respectively.
+So the Spirit driver will map the all-nodes IPv6 to the Spirit destination address 0xff and the packet will be broadcast to all Spirit nodes.

+       Here are the procedures for using the test

+         C:  nsh> ifup wpan0           <-- Brings up the network on the hub

+         E1: nsh> ifconfig wpan0 hw 37 <-- Sets E1 endpoint node address
+         E1: nsh> ifup wpan0           <-- Brings up the network on the E1 node
+         E1: udpserver &               <-- Start the UDP server

+         E2: nsh> ifconfig wpan0 hw 38 <-- Sets E2 endpoint node address
+         E2: nsh> ifup wpan0           <-- Brings up the network on the E2 node
+         E2: udpserver &               <-- Start the UDP server

+         C:  udpclient &               <-- Starts the UDP client side of the test

+       The client will broadcast the UDP packets and, as each UDP packet is sent, it will be received by BOTH endpoints.

     STATUS:
       2017-08-05:  Configurations added.
 Early testing suggests that there is a problem when packets are received from multiple sources at high rates: